MarkXA/nidevconf/content/cfp.md

 ## When do submissions close?

-Proposals must be submitted by Sunday 30th July (at 23:59:59).
+Proposals must be submitted by Sunday 13th August (at 23:59:59).

 ## Where do I submit my talk?